Wednesday, 25 July 2012

 The musical score is credited to two individuals: Tatsuya Katou (a relative newcomer who has been quite active the past couple of years) and Masaaki Iizuka (whose credits mostly consist of theme song compositions).
 Together they give the series a hard rock-leaning score which does its best to capture the energy and enthusiasm of the series while still playing up the silly moments.
 Opener “Modern Strange Cowboy” is a hard-charging hard rock number which represents the series' action component, while cutesy closer “Aggressive Zone,” a lesbian fan service fest featuring the Pretty Girls Squadron members, represents the series' fan service aspect.

 Sentai Filmworks's English dub, though solid overall, definitely has its strengths and weaknesses.
 Most male characters are cast well and done with appropriate vocal styles, especially Andrew Love as Adam Blade; the only minor flaw is that Luci Christian occasionally lets her Cruz voice slip.
-Amongst female roles, Brittney Karbowski is an ideal fit in the virtual co-lead role as Eve, and Mio pretty much had to be done by Hilary Haag, but Solva is consistently given a deeper voice in the English dub (in Japanese her voice is normally higher-pitched but deepens when she gets riled up) and
+Amongst female roles, Brittney Karbowski is an ideal fit in the virtual co-lead role as Eve, and Mio pretty much had to be done by Hilary Haag, but Solva is consistently given a deeper voice in the English dub (in Japanese her voice is normally higher-pitched but deepens when she gets riled up) and newcomer Serena Gonzalez (who is actually the former Serena Varghese and sounds almost indistinguishable from Christine Auten) struggles to find a proper approach and pitch for Disc.
+Like many other ADV/Sentai dubs, this one also delights in giving bitchy high school-aged girls a Valley Girl-styled intonation.
+The script stays relatively close, though the timing varies in some places, and the subtitles are error-free.

 Sentai releases have typically been sparse on Extras, but not this one.
 The first of two disks has character sketches set to the opening and closing themes in addition to the typical clean opener and closer, while the second disk has the first six “St. Lillian's Academy” omake episodes (two-minute bits which feature all of the female cast members, plus a cross-dressing Cruz, in fan service-laden adventures at an all-girls boarding school) and the ironically named “Needless Information” files, a collection of translation notes about the first twelve episodes which explains how Sentai handled the tricky business of transliterating some of the more complicated puns and wordplay jokes.
 Amongst these are explanations for why an ongoing joke about mushrooms became an ongoing joke about apes in the English dub and how the script writer justified the use of phrases like “howzit hangin'” and “no problemo” at various points.
 A Blu-Ray version is also available and seems to have the same Extras, but it was not available for review.